Reason homepage banner

 Catholic Teaching

-The pope, when speaking officially on religious matters, is infallible (protected from error) in his pronouncements.
-"The Roman Pontiff, head of the college of bishops, enjoys this infallibility in virtue of his office, when, as supreme pastor and teacher of all the faithful-who confirms his brethren in the faith-he proclaims by a definitive act a doctrine pertaining to faith or morals" (891).
+The pope, when speaking officially on faith or morals, is infallible.
+"The Roman Pontiff, head of the college of bishops, enjoys this infallibility in virtue of his office, when, as supreme pastor and teacher of all the faithful—who confirms his brethren in the faith—he proclaims by a definitive act a doctrine pertaining to faith or morals" (891).

 Biblical Teaching